-Laura Mulligan Thomas has served as the director of the Charlottesville High School Orchestra for more than three decades.
+Laura Mulligan Thomas has served as the director of the Charlottesville High School Orchestra for nearly four decades.
 She came to CHS after graduating with honors from James Madison University in 1982 and began immediately to develop and nourish the orchestra program of the eight students she inherited.
-Today an award-winning group of 145, a number of CHSO graduates are professional musicians who perform with orchestras and pop, rock, and country artists in the U.S. and Europe.
+Today an award-winning group of 125, a number of CHSO graduates are professional musicians who perform with orchestras and pop, rock, and country artists in the U.S. and Europe.
 Still other alumni have followed in Ms. Thomas’s footsteps and pursued careers in music education.

 Numerous additional awards for her work with young musicians include Charlottesville’s Distinguished Teacher Award, the Golden Apple Award, the Piedmont Council of the Arts Award, and Outstanding Educator in Central Virginia awarded by Phi Delta Kappa.
 In 2002, Shenandoah University honored her with its first graduate Alumna of Excellence Award, and in 2013 she was recognized as the James Madison University Outstanding Music Educator Alumnus.